Linhy120/Power-system-dynamics-stability-and-control/Lecture 1-2.md

 ### 6. What types of power plant exhibit mechanical resonance in the sub synchronous frequency range?

-All power plants that utilize thermal power.
+All power plants that utilize multi-state turbines.

 ### 7. What type of stability study is important for assessing the fault behaviour of synchronous generator?